-Prior to rejoining the U.S. Government, Ambassador Jenkins served as the Program Officer for U.S. Foreign and Security policy at the Ford Foundation.
-Her responsibilities included strengthening public engagement in U.S. foreign and security policy formulation and debates as well as funding programs and international engagements in the areas of peacekeeping, women in conflict, and natural resource conflicts.
-Prior to joining the Foundation, Ambassador Jenkins served as counsel on the National Commission on Terrorist Attacks upon the United States, more commonly known as the “9-11 Commission.”
-She was the lead Commission staff member on counterterrorism policy in the Office of the Secretary of Defense and on U.S. military plans targeting al Qaeda prior to 9-11.
+Before rejoining the U.S. Government, Jenkins served as the Program Officer for U.S. foreign and security policy at the Ford Foundation.
+Her grant-making responsibilities sought to strengthen public engagement in U.S. foreign and security policy debate and formulation.
+She promoted support for multilateralism, the peaceful resolution of disputes, and the international rule of law.
+Before joining the Ford Foundation, Jenkins served as counsel to the National Commission on Terrorist Attacks upon the United States, more commonly known as the “9/11 Commission”.
+She was the lead Commission staff member on counter-terrorism policy in the Office of the Secretary of Defense and on U.S. military plans targeting al Qaeda before 9/11.

-Ambassador Jenkins has been an adjunct professor at Georgetown University Law School.
-She also assisted in designing and leading arms control and nonproliferation simulation courses at Stanford University.
-She was a fellow at the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government, Harvard University.
-During her years at the Belfer Center, she worked at Harvard Law School in the Bernard Koteen Office of Public Interest Advising as an advisor to law students on legal jobs in the public sector.
-Ambassador Jenkins has a Ph.D. in International Relations from the University of Virginia; an LL.M. in International and Comparative Law from the Georgetown University Law Center; an M.P.A. from the State University of New York at Albany; a J.D. from Albany Law School; and a B.A. from Amherst College.
-She also attended The Hague Academy for International Law.
+Jenkins has a Ph.D. in international relations from the University of Virginia; an LL.M. in international and comparative law from the Georgetown University Law Center; an M.P.A. from the State University of New York at Albany; a J.D. from Albany Law School; and a B.A. from Amherst College.
+She also attended The Hague Academy of International Law.